SourCherries/psy-466/pages/lab2_visualization.md

 2, neutral, 500
 ```

-The first thing is usually a row of headers, which are short descriptions of different variables.
+The first thing is usually a row of **headers**, which are short descriptions of different variables.
 Each header is separated by a comma.
 In this example, there are 3 variables: participant, stimulus and reaction time.
 Each subsequent line is a row of values separated by commas.
 Looking at this, we can guess that participant 1 reacted very quickly to a violent stimulus, maybe the image of bloody knife.
 The next line suggests that participant 2 reacted more slowly to a neutral stimulus, perhaps the image of a computer.
 However, I am just guessing.
 Whoever made the CSV file should provide additional information to explain how these data were collected and what the different variables mean.
 This additional information is usually available in another file, like a website or PDF document for example.
 For our labs, I will describe each data file as much as is necessary for you to understand the required analyses.
 I will also provide links to additional information for those who are curious to learn more!

 If you open up the above CSV file in a spreadsheet application like Excel, you might get something like this: